mojzis/holmes/README.md

 # HOLMES

-a drupal developer's true friend
+* a Drupal developer's true friend
+* Through the Looking-Glass and what Drupal hides there

 ## find the hidden hooks
 * a simple overview of hooks defined in the code of your site